Guadeloupe: Economy

 The economy of Guadeloupe depends on tourism, agriculture, light industry and services.
 It is reliant upon mainland France for large subsidies and imports and public administration is the largest single employer on the islands.
 Unemployment is especially high among the youth population.

 In 2017, the Gross domestic product (GDP) of Guadeloupe was €9.079 billion, and showed 3.4% growth.
 The GDP per capita of Guadeloupe was €23,152.
 Imports amounted to €3.019 billion, and exports to €1.157 billion.
 The main export products are bananas, sugar and rum.
 Banana exports suffered in 2017 from damages due to Hurricane Irma and Hurricane Maria.

 Tourism

 Tourism is one of the most prominent sources of income, with most visitors coming from France and North America.
 An increasingly large number of cruise ships visit Guadeloupe, the cruise terminal of which is in Pointe-à-Pitre.
 The popular British-French television series Death in Paradise (2011-2025) has helped to increase tourism in Guadeloupe.
-The show is set in the fictional Caribbean island of "Saint Marie", but the main filming for the show is done in the commune of Deshaies, on Basse-Terre Island in Guadaloupe.
+The show is set in the fictional Caribbean island of "Saint Marie", but the main filming for the show is done in the commune of Deshaies, on Basse-Terre Island in Guadeloupe.